Category Archives: Health & Safety

 Staying Healthy (and Keeping Others Healthy) When Visiting Nursing Homes or Hospitals

-It's fall, which means colder days, colored leaves and an increased risk of colds and other illnesses.
+It’s almost winter, which means colder days, preparing for snow and an increased risk of colds and other illnesses.
 While most of us can recover after a couple days of rest, common illnesses can take a toll on the elderly and infirm.
-Illnesses can spread rapidly throughout a patient population even in the best and cleanest of [...]
+Illnesses can spread rapidly throughout a patient population even in the best and… Continue Reading

 Traveling Without The Kids This Summer?